Asymmetrical Spinnakers for Cruising: Benefits, How to Choose, Specs

 Downwind sails and AWA

 There is no such thing as a (regulated) standard design or practices for spinnaker manufacturing, as you may find in other businesses (such as automobile constructions, building codes, etc.).
 There are practices that are more or less accepted across the industry, but these will vary depending on the sailmaker and the product they are trying to deliver.
-Here are details about our cruising asymmetrical spinnakers design for standardized sizes.
+Here are details about our (iSpinnakers / iSails) cruising asymmetrical spinnakers designs.

-Our asymmetrical spinnaker design allows for a range of standard sizes so that one specific size can fit a range of boats.
+We offer standard asymmetrical spinnaker sizes that can fit a range of boats.
 If you prefer, we can build a custom spinnaker specifically designed for your boat, which will maximize its square footage, allow a specific shape and cloth selection for your cruising or racing conditions, provide custom finishes etc.

 • Our standardized asymmetrical spinnaker sails have an A2 Tri-Radial cut.

-• We use Contender cloth (a Dutch company) as our standard cloth, and also use Challenge (US company) cloth depending on the color needed :
+• Premium spinnaker cloth: we only use first choice Contender cloth (a Dutch company) as our standard cloth, and also use first choice Challenge (US company) cloth depending on the color needed :

 • Nylite or NFS 44 for spinnaker size 00 (291 sq ft) to size 5 (689 sq ft)